aspose-words/Aspose.Words-Documentation/net/getting-started/features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/text-features-supported-on-epub-export/_index.md

 In CSS 3 different underline types are proposed and may be implemented in the future.

-There is plans to make an option to export underline as simple <u> tag.
+There is plans to make an option to export underline as simple &lt;u&gt; tag.

 "Words only" underline type can be simulated by splitting runs and only underlining non-space text.